-Parents/eligible students who believe their rights have been violated may file a complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
-20202-4605.
-Questions or requests may be addressed to Student Services at 314-854-6023, #2 Mark Twain Circle, Clayton, MO 63105.
+Parents/eligible students who believe their rights have been violated may file a complaint with the Student Privacy Policy Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+20202-8520.
+Questions or requests may be addressed to a Student Services representative at 314-854-6023, #2 Mark Twain Circle, Clayton, MO 63105.